Learn Jazz Standards – A Complete Practice Guide

 Jazz Standards – Modal Jazz

-Though they’re often studied by beginning Jazz guitarists, due to their slow-moving harmonic rhythms, Modal Jazz tunes offer their own unique challenges on the bandstand.
+Though they’re often studied by beginning jazz guitarists, due to their slow-moving harmonic rhythms, modal jazz tunes offer their own unique challenges.

 While some of these tunes have only one or two chords, others over more difficult chord progressions to navigate in your comping and soloing.